What Is Cognitive Behavioral Therapy?

 How does cognitive behavioral therapy (CBT) work?

 Cognitive behavior therapy encompasses several core principles in its clinical psychology approach.
-Besides having a specific structure, APA lists the core principles that form the basis of cognitive behavioral therapy as follows:
+Besides having a specific structure, APA lists the core principles that form the basis of cognitive behavioral therapy (CBT) as follows:

 • Psychological concerns are usually at least partly based on faulty or unhelpful thought patterns